Death in Retirement

-A pension equal to one-half of your full pension (which would have been payable before any exchange for a lump sum) taking into account any increases applied up to your death.
+A pension equal to one-half of your full pension (which would have been payable before any exchange for a lump sum) taking into account any increases between the date you left the Standard Section and death.
 This is payable for life and subject to the same annual pension increases as your pension.

-Details of any such pension are available on request, from the Pensions Office
+Details of any Civil Partner’s pension are available on request, from the Pensions Office

 Where applicable, childrens’ allowances are also payable.

-If you are in receipt of a spouse or civil partner's pension or children’s allowance, no further benefits will be payable on death.
+If you are in receipt of a Widow/Widower/Civil Partner’s pension or Children’s Allowance, no further benefits will be payable on death.